ebarros29/howoldismydog/README.md

 # How old is my dog?

-Application developed in order to discover how old is your dog compared with a human age, as well other curiosities.
+Application developed in order to discover how old is your dog compared with human age, as well other curiosities.

 [Back-end]